Opserva-io/auth-rs/docs/API.md

 ### Login

-Logging in provides an access token that can be used to authenticate other requests that require certain permissions.
+Logging in provides a `Bearer` access token that can be used to authenticate other requests that require certain permissions.
+This access token should be added to the `Authorization` HTTP header for all endpoints that require authentication and authorization.

 #### Request